 Avocados are good and good for you.
 They are good in a variety of salads.
 Mash them and spread on burgers, sandwiches, and wraps instead of high-fat mayonnaise.
 Make an easy avocado toast.
 Or, simply enjoy them plain!

 9 Favorite Avocado Recipes for a Healthy New Year

 Avocados are a convenient and healthy food that doesn’t require cooking.
 Perfect for on the go lunches.
 Eat them plain or add a diced mango.
 This portable fruit is healthy and filling.

-Avocados are nutrient dense, the ratio of nutrients compared to calories in food, having 20 essential nutrients including fiber, vitamins A, B, C, D, E and K, and folic acid.
-The avocado is also high in potassium.
-Avocado is a mineral high in potassium; a mineral most people don’t get enough of.
-Several studies show that having a high potassium intake is linked to reduced blood pressure, a major risk factor for heart attacks, strokes and kidney failure.
+Avocados are nutrient-dense, the ratio of nutrients compared to calories in food, having 20 essential nutrients including fiber, vitamins A, B, C, D, E and K, and folic acid.
+Avocados are high in potassium.
+Additionally, avocados are high in potassium; a mineral most people don’t get enough of.
+You can possibly reduce blood pressure by consuming high potassium avocados.
+High blood pressure is a major risk factor for heart attacks, strokes, and kidney failure.

 Avocados do not contain any cholesterol or sodium and are low in saturated fat.

-I’ve been slowly working avocados and other fresh ingredients into our diets.
+I’ve been slowly working on avocados and other fresh ingredients into our diets.